FAQs

 BIs are the individuals who work directly with your child on a frequent basis implementing programs, lesson plans, and behavior procedures as designed by the Program Manager.
 The BIs are trained and supervised on an on-going basis by the Program Manager.
 They should possess a minimum qualification of a grade 12 diploma and have a strong interest in working with children.
 They must have a criminal record check (CRC).
 Their rates will vary based on their training, experience, skills and responsibilities.

-Once you have met with the Clinic Director or designate and signed your contract with ABALC, the average time to implementation of a program can be as short as 2 weeks depending on: the completion of the ABLLS-R assessment; the number of programs required to address the objectives for your child; and the hiring and training of BIs (Behaviour Interventionists).
+Once you have met with ABA LC’s intake team, met your Behaviour Consultant and signed your contract with ABA LC, the average time to implementation of a program is around 4-6 weeks depending on: the completion of the ABLLS-R, VB-MAPP or ESDM assessment; the number of programs required to address the objectives for your child; and the hiring and training of BIs (behaviour interventionists).

-You can go to various websites to find out more about verbal behaviour:
+You can go to various websites to find out more about verbal behaviour.
+To start with, go to:

 www.drsjacobsen.com